pushkarkadam/space_stuff/README.md

 # Stuff in Space

+The team Moon Kids prepared the project **Stuff in Space** as participation in NASA Space Apps Challenge 2021 held on 2-3 October 2021.
-This is a project that tracks all the known objects in space.
+This project is a web application where the user can track all the space objects (stuff) in real-time with time intervals of 30 seconds.

-Start by typing the space object (stuff) that interests you.
-You will be able to track objects in real time.
-The may will update the position every 30 seconds.

-This app runs by making API calls and there is a limit to the API call.
-So, please do not keep it running or search lot of things at a time.
-You may have to wait for an hour before you get time to track.

-# Running the app
+## Running the app

 * Clone the repository by `git clone <repository>` where you can copy the repository link from GitHub or download the source files.